 Prime season will be June through August ensuring plenty of shooting time.
 Generally speaking, you will look south to find the core, southeast during the start of the season, slowing making its way southwest towards the end of summer.
 Note that for the Southern Hemisphere, you would still look south, but direction moves opposite.

 The light that the moon illuminates can quickly dampen your chances of seeing the Milky Way.
 So the ideal time to shoot is during the new moon.
 Shooting during the new moon also gives you the entire night to shoot without having to worry about moonlight.

 You should also pay attention to what time the moon rises and sets.
 For example – if there is a 35% moon, but it sets at 2 am, then you can easily shoot the Milky Way past this time, providing it’s the right time of year.
 The same can be said with a rising moon.
 If the moon will be bright on a particular night but doesn’t rise until 11 pm, then you may have a few hours to shoot before this (this example would need to be late summer when you can see the core earlier in the night).

 This is a tricky one, but manageable.
 For starters, if you live in a metropolitan area, don’t count on seeing the Milky Way without doing some driving to get away from town.
 The bigger the city, the more light pollution, the farther you will need to drive.
 Light pollution can be seen from even a few hundred miles away.
 You can also increase your odds by positioning yourself correctly for viewing.
 I live outside of Phoenix, but I can travel just 30 minutes south of Phoenix and see the core nicely.
 I position myself so I am looking away (southern) from the light pollution and towards the Milky Way.
 Consider this same approach.
-For some more inspiration head over to my Astrophotography Gallery.
+For some more inspiration head over to my Dark Skies Portfolio.